 Freelance copywriter segments

-On Fiverr, there seems to be 3 different segments of writers for hire.
+On Fiverr, there are 3 different segments of writers.

-There are the entry level writers who give away their services for low, low prices.
+First, the entry-level writers who give away their services for very low prices.
 We saw one writer offering 500 words at A$7.64.

 Most writers in this area seem to be from countries where the cost of living is relatively low.
 So we assume this pay level works well for them.
 Nigeria and Pakistan seem to feature quite heavily.